-Satellite networks technologies and applications have dominated a large proportion of the engineer's research and development time during the past few years resulting in their gradual development worldwide rendering them omnipresent and indispensable telecommunications tools [3,6].
-This development has significant effect on global and national economies as well as infrastructures, simultaneously changing the lives of millions of people.
-Especially for a small country like Greece, the usage of a satellite network for the broadcast of real-time cultural events constitutes a major and unprecedented step forward.
-It must be mentioned that the term broadcast in satellite communications refers to the transmission of data from a satellite to all receivers within the satellite spot beam.
+Satellite networks technologies and applications have dominated a large proportion of engineer's research and development time during the past few years.
+This has resulted in their gradual development worldwide, omnipresent rendering them and indispensable telecommunications tools [3]-[6].
+This development has a significant effect on global and national economies and infrastructures, simultaneously changing the lives of millions of people.
+Especially for a small country like Greece, the usage of a satellite network for the broadcast of real-time cultural events, constitutes a major and unprecedented step forward.
+It must be mentioned that the term broadcast in satellite communications, refers to the transmission of data from a satellite to all receivers within the satellite spot beam.